caojiele/online-resume/README.md

 ## **About**

-Hey, I'm Jack Cao, Java engineer, as a member in Apache Dubbo Committer, such as the Apache & Alibaba open source contributor, found in all the year round lot, Github, Gitee, zhihu, jianshu.
-At present is mainly responsible for group APP back-end development and maintenance, micro services infrastructure, infrastructure construction, Had the opportunity with Alibaba Health & PICC participate in large-scale project development; and my first [studio](https://caojiele.com/cooperation/) was founded in 2017, solve all kinds of company 「incurable diseases」, to achieve the demand of 「imagination」.Have been torn between the demand and development of struggle, as in a line of powerhouse, is still in development.
+Hey, I'm Jack Cao, Java engineer, such as the Apache & Alibaba open source contributor, found in all the year round lot, Github, Gitee, zhihu, jianshu.
+At present is mainly responsible for group App backend development and maintenance, micro services infrastructure, infrastructure construction, Had the opportunity with Alibaba Health & PICC participate in large-scale project development; and my first [studio](https://caojiele.com/cooperation/) was founded in 2017, solve all kinds of company 「incurable diseases」, to achieve the demand of 「imagination」.Have been torn between the demand and development of struggle, as in a line of powerhouse, is still in development.

 home：https://caojiele.com